uk000/goto/README.md

 #
 ## > Response Delay
 This feature allows adding a delay to all requests except bypass URIs and proxy requests.
-Delay is specified as duration, e.g. 1s
+Delay is specified as duration, e.g. 1s.

+Delay is not applied to the following requests:
+- `Goto` admin calls and
+- Delay API `/delay`

+When a delay is applied to a request, the response carries a header `Response-Delay` with the value of the applied delay.

 #### APIs
 |METHOD|URI|Description|